 This Minor program aims to prepare students for professional certification and/or a career in human resources management.
-Although, it is designed to expand and broaden the professional credentials of non-business students, the latter may still find value added in the program.
+Although it is designed to expand and broaden the professional credentials of non-business students, the latter may still find value added to the program.

-In particular, students in humanities, social science and languages may greatly benefit from the program by adding a practical business dimension to their capacity for career choice and employment.
+Students in humanities, social science and languages may greatly benefit from the program by adding a practical business dimension to their capacity for career choice and employment.